aardvark-warrior/oscilloscope_vga_project/README.md

 - `Oscilloscope` in Oscilloscope.xdc

 Problems
+clock domain crossing with buttons (identify which buttons that change signals that both adc and vga care about--on RHS of assignment)

 left and right trigger concept needs work why compressing and stretching signal distorts reading?? make trig lvl cursor follow v_shift and gain